-This approach to visual communication captures how each group presented their own liberated agency in terms of taking action together, in charge of their own legacy, and in the context of their own territories: that is, within their identity, community, dominion, control, land, knowledge, activity, and experience.
-Thereby presenting mutuality, like-mindedness, and kinship as vital components of the social context, opening up ways of addressing the contemporary ecological crisis in a manner that can be understood as reciprocally beneficial both for communities and ecology.
+Meeting Ground sought to capture the un-directed, liberated agency of each groups' collaborative activities, by presenting them as people in charge of their own legacy within the context of their own territories: that is, within their own identity, community, dominion, control, land, knowledge, activity, and experience.
+Here, mutuality, like-mindedness, and kinship are presented as vital components in establishing new ways of addressing the contemporary ecological crisis in a manner that can be seen as reciprocally beneficial both for communities and ecology.